DeutscheBahnAG/components/packages/react/src/textfield/README.md

 <Textfield unit="€" />
 ```

-Typically it makes sense to use `type="number"` in combination with units:
+Typically, it makes sense to use `type="number"` in combination with units:

 ```jsx
 <Textfield unit="€" type="number" />
 ```

 For some units (like `£`), it is required to display the unit before the input.
-To avoid researching this logic and keep applications consistent, the Textfield component takes care of deciding wether the unit should be put before or after the input:
+To avoid researching this logic and keep applications consistent, the Textfield component takes care of deciding whether the unit should be put before or after the input:

 ```jsx
 <Textfield unit="£" />